 Sailing along the Algarve coast on a full-sailed pirate galleon isn’t likely to be something kids will forget in a hurry.

-Tucked down on Portugal’s wild southern Atlantic coast, it’s easy to underestimate the size and complexity of the Algarve region.
-There are good train services between larger towns along the coast and local buses are efficient and fairly fast.
-But if you want to get to know a little of this remarkable area beyond its beaches, hiring a car’s essential.
+Tucked down on the Atlantic coast of southern Portugal, it can be easy to underestimate the complexity of the Algarve region.
+There are good train services between larger towns along the coast and local buses are fairly efficient, but if you want to really get to know this area, think about hiring a car.

-It’s also the only way to get off the beaten track, tour around the captivating interior and discover those quaint little beach bars and cafés that still live at the end of remote roads that seem to lead nowhere and only locals know about: west of Lagos is particularly good for off-book road trips.
+Driving is the only way to get off the beaten track and tour the interior.
+It’s also the best way to discover quaint beach bars and cafés that still live at the end of remote roads here.
+The ones that seem to lead nowhere and only locals know about.
+West of Lagos is particularly good for off-map road trips.